 - 2.2.7.2 The City-wide Urban Design Guidelines will be used to evaluate and provide guidance on infill proposals.
 The Guidelines will address intensification and infill on large lots such as existing shopping plazas, and smaller lots within Neighbourhoods. - 2.2.7.3 Planning for Neighbourhoods within the built-up area and designated greenfield areas requires a comprehensive approach to plan urban land uses, streets, parks, infrastructure, community services and facilities to support development and build complete communities.
-To implement this objective, the development and redevelopment in Neighbourhoods will provide the following, where appropriate: - Neighbourhood supportive uses located within a Neighbourhood Centre, or in accordance with Table 6; - b.
-A grid network of interconnected streets and pedestrian routes that define development blocks; - Parks and open spaces, community facilities, schools and public buildings to support existing and new residents and workers; - Services and facilities that meet the needs of residents, workers and visitors such as small healthcare facilities, and local-serving places of worship and pharmacies; - e.
-Access to transit and accessible and comfortable connections to the surrounding streets and open spaces;
+To implement this objective, the development and redevelopment in Neighbourhoods will provide the following, where appropriate: - Neighbourhood supportive uses located within a Neighbourhood Centre, or in accordance with Table 6; - A grid network of interconnected streets and pedestrian routes that define development blocks; - c.
+Parks and open spaces, community facilities, schools and public buildings to support existing and new residents and workers; - d.
+Services and facilities that meet the needs of residents, workers and visitors such as small healthcare facilities, and local-serving places of worship and pharmacies; - Access to transit, walking, and cycling and accessible and comfortable connections to the surrounding streets and open spaces;

 - f.
-Uses and building scales and designs that are compatible with surrounding development and provide an appropriate transition to existing Neighbourhoods in accordance with the Urban Design policies and Table 4 of this Plan; and, - g.
-A housing mix that contributes to the full range of housing options along the housing continuum for all age groups, life stages, incomes, and abilities. - 2.2.7.4 Unless located within a Centre, Boulevard or Corridor overlay identified in Schedule 1, redevelopment within Mature Neighbourhoods indicated on Schedule 12, will have additional consideration for the following: - a.
-New detached dwellings, detached replacement dwellings or building additions to existing dwellings will be compatible with the general size, type and style of dwellings in the immediate neighbourhood. - b.
-Massing, scale and height of the dwellings or building additions should be consistent with the host neighbourhood, the geographic area equivalent of roughly a 5-10 minute walk from the subject site. - c.
+Uses and building scales and designs that are compatible with surrounding development and provide an appropriate transition to existing Neighbourhoods in accordance with the Urban Design policies and Table 4 of this Plan; - g.
+Development that promotes a compact built form and opportunities for intensification; and, - A housing mix that contributes to the full range of housing options along the housing continuum for all age groups, life stages, incomes, and abilities. - 2.2.7.4 Unless located within a Centre, Boulevard or Corridor overlay identified in Schedule 1A, redevelopment within Mature Neighbourhoods indicated on Schedule 12, will have additional consideration for the following: - New detached dwellings, detached replacement dwellings or building additions to existing dwellings will be compatible with the general size, type and style of dwellings in the immediate neighbourhood. - b.
+Massing, scale and height of the dwellings or building additions should be consistent with the host neighbourhood. - c.
 Additional detached dwellings should not dominate the lot. - d.
 The separation of dwellings will be generally consistent with existing separation of dwellings in the neighbourhood. - e.
 New dwellings or building additions should be generally consistent with the setbacks, orientation and building separation distances within the host neighbourhood. - f.
 Minimizing the impacts of drainage, access, privacy and shadowing on adjacent dwellings and property. - g.
 Where designated or listed heritage buildings are present in a mature neighbourhood, the integration of heritage building elements in the design of dwellings and building additions should be made to the greatest extent possible. - h.
-Additional Residential Units (ARUs) are permitted, subject to a scoped site plan and the policies in the Housing and Social Matters section of this Plan.
+Additional Residential Units (ARUs) are permitted, subject to the policies in the Housing and Social Matters section of this Plan.